googlesamples/assistant-sdk-cpp/README.md

 make run_assistant
 ```

 6. Get credentials file.
-It can be either an end-user's credentials, or a service account's credentials.
+It must be an end-user's credentials.

-For end-user's credentials:

-* Download the client secret json file from Google Cloud Platform Console following [these instructions](https://developers.google.com/assistant/sdk/develop/python/config-dev-project-and-account)
+* Go to the [Actions Console](https://console.actions.google.com/) and register your device model, following [these instructions](https://developers.google.com/assistant/sdk/guides/library/python/embed/register-device)
 * Move it in this folder and rename it to `client_secret.json`
 * run `get_credentials.sh` in this folder.
 It will create the file `credentials.json`.